How to Prepare for a Biblical Fast: 11 Key Bible Verses to Read Before You Begin

 Whether you’re looking for a fasting Bible study, want to learn how to fast and pray effectively, or need a clear prayer and fasting guide, Scripture is the best place to start.

-Think of them as an anchor for your heart and a roadmap for your journey.
+Think of them as an anchor for your heart and a roadmap for your journey as you grow in intimacy with the Lord.

 1. Matthew 6:16–18